 Here’s another good-looking pair of gloves with the unique Kevlar stitching.
 Lincoln Electric is a name that many professionals in the welding industry know about.
-The Lincoln Electric welding gloves are made from top grain leather, which means that it is resistant to heat and flame.
-And this product is definitely one of the best welding glove brands on the market.
+And this product is definitely one of their finest.

-This is a great product that can be used for Flux-core, MIG and Stick Welding – areas with high temperatures.
 You can only get this in one size, so that might sound like a bummer.
 But the size should fit everyone when you’re working.
-This black and red finish is also quite unique when you compare it to the others.
+This black and red finish is also quite unique when you compare it to the other welding gloves.

 7. Drake Off Road US Forge 400 Welding Gloves

 Things are getting a bit hotter here towards the end of our list.
-This Steiner 21923-L welding gloves might be a top choice for many of you.
-Let’s figure out why!
+This pair of orange gloves from Steiner may be a good choice for many of you.
+Let’s find out why!

 When it comes to size, you get the standard 23-inch gloves if you place your order.
 And, as you can assume, you will get a pair of decent gloves for a fraction of the price of the more popular brands.